-The Advanced Subsidiary GCE in Biology contains sections on molecules, enzymes, cells, DNA, viruses, cell physiology, cell division, tissues and organs, exchange and transport mechanisms, adaptations, biodiversity and human impact on biodiversity.
+The Advanced Subsidiary GCE in Biology contains sections on molecules, enzymes, viruses, cells, cell physiology, continuity of cells, tissues and organs, transport and exchange mechanisms, the adaptations of organisms, biodiversity and human impact on biodiversity.

-The Advanced GCE in Biology contains sections on homeostasis, immunity, co-ordination and control, populations, communities, ecological energetics, human impact on the environment, respiration, photosynthesis, DNA and gene technology, genes, patterns of inheritance, variation, taxonomy and statistics.
+The Advanced GCE in Biology contains sections on homeostasis, immunity, co-ordination and control, ecosystems, respiration, photosynthesis, DNA as the genetic code, gene technology, genes and patterns of inheritance, population genetics, Kingdom Plantae, Kingdom Animalia and statistics.

 Students taking Biology must be able to carry out disciplined, independent study as a large amount of information must be processed and reading around the subject matter is encouraged.
 Chemistry and Mathematical skills are useful, particularly in Biochemistry and Statistics, but are not essential.